Scientific Research - Infos and Tips

 Semantic Scholar

-Semantic Scholar is a search engine that has been specially developed for scientific articles and uses AI to recognise relevant works based on citations and topics.
-It offers filter functions and an overview of frequently cited articles that are central to a topic.
+Semantic Scholar is a search engine specifically developed for scientific articles and uses AI to identify relevant works based on citations and topics.
+It provides filtering options and an overview of frequently cited papers central to a subject.

 Examples: